Medicinal use of cannabinoids is logical, since our bodies produce some of the same chemicals (endocannabinoids) for healthy brain function.

 Check with a medical professional before using any cannabis product for medicinal treatment.

+The history of using cannabis for medical benefits goes back thousands of years in many cultures.
 The scientific evidence of the medicinal properties of cannabinoids is increasing as governments are loosening regulations and permitting more research.

 It has also been used to increase the appetite of those with HIV/AIDS.Book Now

 Cannabinoids are used to reduce pain, particularly from nerve damage or inflammation.
 It’s also used to reduce migraines.

 Some doctors prefer cannabis to avoid the bad side effects and dangers of prescription opioids.

 Many conditions include muscle spasms or muscle spasticity.
 Parkinson’s patients report it’s effective.

 Spasms are thought to come from the area of the brain that controls movement, where there are many cannabinoid receptors.

 Animal studies and cannabis-user surveys suggest that low levels of cannabis are effective for anxiety.
 Brain scans show that CBD oil triggers changes in blood flow to regions in the brain linked with feelings of anxiety, indicating it for OCD, too.

 The FDA has approved cannabinoids to treat patients over 2 years old with Dravet syndrome and Lennox-Gastaut syndrome (two types of epilepsi).
 The plant-based formula has been shown in recent studies to be more effective than other treatments.